chef-js/uws/README.md

 - client -> sends `join` event with room name (topic/plugin name)
 - server -> if such plugin is configured joins client to that plugin
-- server -> broadcasts to all of that room that client has joined

 ### STEP 3: After Connection